eclipse-tractusx/traceability-foss/docs/arc42.md

 * Policy controller to retrieve information about policies
 * BPN controller to retrieve information about business partners

-The backend does a request to the Digital Twin Registry utilizing the Registry controller.
-Extracted data from the response is made available through the Asset controller and the Dashboard controller to the Frontend.
+The backend does a request to the digital twin registry utilizing the registry controller.
+Extracted data from the response is made available through the asset controller and the dashboard controller to the frontend.

 ## Building block view